deyran/pro-asp-net-mvc/chapter-16/03-generating-outgoing.md

     <b>Listing 16-14.</b> Changing the route configuration in the RouteConfig.cs file
 </p>

 There are two routes named **MyRoute** and **MyOtherRoute**.
-There are two reasons for naming routes:

-1. Route objective reminder
-2. To select a specific route to generate an outgoing URL
+Routes are named to remindes their purpose and to select a specific route to create URLs or Links

-I have arranged the routes so that the least specific appears first in the list.
-This means that if I were to generate a link using the ActionLink method like this:

 <!--
 # Chapter 16: Advanced routing features